metricly/metricly-docs/content/right-sizing/reports-aws-cost.md

 Each Utilization metric supports Mean, Maximum, 95th Percentile, Minimum, Total, and Count statistics.
   - **EC2**: Memory Utilization %
-  - **EC2**: Network I/O %
-  - **EC2 & RDS**: Active Hours
   - **EC2 & RDS**: CPU Utilization %
-  - **EC2 & RDS**: Disk Space Used %
+  - **RDS**: Disk Space Used %
-  - **EC2 & RDS**: Disk I/O %
+  - **RDS**: Disk I/O %
   - **S3**: Bucket Size (bytes)
   - **S3**: Number of Objects
+  - **S3**: Put Requests
+  - **S3**: Get Requests

 ##### **EC2 Considerations**

-- EC2 elements without a Agent / Windows agent display only two utilization measures: Active Hours and CPU Utilization %.
-- EC2 elements with a Agent installed have the following additional utilization metrics available: Memory Utilization %, Disk I/O %, and Disk Space Used %.
-- EC2 elements with a Windows agent installed have the Network I/O % metric available.

-If you have a mix of elements with and without a Agent, you will see gaps in the utilization figures where values are not available.
+EC2 elements without a CloudWatch Agent display only CPU Utilization %.
+If you have a mix of elements with and without a CloudWatch Agent, you will see gaps in the utilization figures where values are not available.

 #### Show